PopovEvgeniy/fastwiper/readme.txt

 Source code

-The code was compiled under Open Watcom V2 Fork.
+The code was compiled under Tiny C Compiler.
 But you can compile it under any modern C compiler.

 Note for MINGW-w64 and TDM-GCC users